alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 I am going to drop the superscirpt $l$ denoting the layer number henceforth and focus on the index notation for the softmax vector $P$ and target vector $Y$

-Following from [Derivative of Softmax Activation -Alijah Ahmed]
+Repeating from [Derivative of Softmax Activation -Alijah Ahmed]

 $$ \color{red}
   {